realA10001986/Time-Circuits-Display/README.md

 On the Config Portal's "Setup" page, there is an option item named **_Make time travels persistent_**.
 The default is off.

+>Note that in order to enable this feature, an SD card is required and the option **_Save secondary settings on SD_** must be checked as well.

 If time travels are persistent
 - a user-programmed *destination time* is always saved, and retrieved after a reboot.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER.
 In both cases, the time is saved and retrieved upon power-up/reboot.
 - *last time departed* as displayed at any given point is always saved, and retrieved upon power-up/reboot.